Facebook iconWhat is Multi-Step RAG (A Complete Guide)

 Step 1 - Initial Query Input

-The user submits a natural language query to begin the retrieval process.
+The user submits a natural language query that initiates retrieval.

 Step 2- Initial Retrieval

-At the first stage, the system retrieves a set of top-k relevant documents from the knowledge base using a retriever that may be implemented as a vector search or a keyword search.
+The system retrieves top-k relevant documents from the knowledge base using a retriever (vector search, keyword search, or hybrid).
+This pass uses only the original query and establishes the first layer of context from the knowledge base using a retriever that may be implemented as a vector search or a keyword search.

 Murtuza Kutub